 Equally, towards the south-west of the area, there is a noticeable change in character with established low density housing estates, community facilities, and parks and playgrounds shifting the dynamics away from those seen in the City Centre.
 Furthermore, locations such as Hanover Street, by virtue of its separation by the Inner Ring Road, feel somewhat cut-off from the regeneration, growth and change occurring in other parts of the city.

 The overall street pattern remains largely Victorian and accommodates grand civic architecture and a series of important public institutions.
 Significant transport gateways for the tram, pedestrians, and cyclists mean this is a highly accessible and connected area.
-Key landmarks, such as Barkers Pool, the Town Hall, the Crucible and Winter Gardens, The Moor and Moorfoot, the Peace Gardens, Fargate, and the High Street provide identifiable nodes that allow users to navigate through the core of the city.
+Key landmarks, such as Barkers Pool, the Town Hall, the Crucible and Winter Garden, The Moor and Moorfoot, the Peace Gardens, Fargate, and the High Street provide identifiable nodes that allow users to navigate through the core of the city.

 The City Centre Conservation Area covers a substantial part of the area, and there are a significant number of listed buildings.
 These provide a context for the preservation and enhancement of the urban core of the city.
 But, the area also contains a mix of architectural styles, responding to modern needs and building design, with new developments providing a range of commerce, shopping, civic and leisure uses, as is typical of the City Centre.